The Transition from Giant Planets to Brown Dwarfs beyond 1 au from the Stellar Metallicity Distribution: Analysis

 { We utilize a hierarchical Bayesian model (HBM) to explore the transition in [Fe/H] distributions \citep[e.g.,][]{rogers2015most, wolfgang2016prob, neil2020bayesian, dong2023bayesian, siegel2023perp, schulze2024gap}.
 HBMs are particularly well suited for making population-level inferences from limited data sets, especially in cases where there are population-level ``hyperparameters'' that are dependent on both observed parameters and unobserved parameters for which there are well-known prior distributions (hereafter ``latent parameters'').\footnote{Note that not all population-level parameters are hyperparameters, but in this case the hyperparameters are the population-level parameters that we care about.} In our case, the observed parameters are the posterior distributions of the companion mass ($M_{c, {\rm post}}$), the observed metallicity (${\rm [Fe/H]}_o$), and the uncertainty in the observed metallicity ($\sigma_{{\rm [Fe/H]}_o}$).
 The latent parameter in our model is the true stellar metallicity (${\rm [Fe/H]}_t$).
 Lastly, the hyperparameters are the true mass at which the true [Fe/H] distribution changes ($\gamma$), the mean and standard deviation of the true [Fe/H] distribution for the low-mass population ($C_1$ and $S_1$, respectively), and the mean and standard deviation of the true [Fe/H] distribution for the high-mass population ($C_2$ and $S_2$, respectively).
 The HBM framework is displayed in Figure~\ref{fig: plate}.}

 { The prior distributions for our hyperparameters are shown in Table~\ref{tab: results}.
 For a given system, indexed as $j$, we assume that ${\rm [Fe/H]}_t^j$ is given by the piecewise expression}

 { also referred to as a ``change-point'' model \citep{raftery1986bayesian, green1995reversible}.
-Here, $\mathcal{N}$ indicates a Normal distribution and $M_c$ is sampled directly from the posterior distribution generated by J. Van Zandt et al. (submitted).
+Here, $\mathcal{N}$ indicates a Normal distribution and $M_c$ is sampled directly from the posterior distribution generated by \citet{vanzandt2025cls}.
 The observed metallicity ${\rm [Fe/H]}_o^j$ is modeled as a random Gaussian variable with the form}

 { such that the likelihood function for ${\rm [Fe/H]}_o^j$ is}

 { where $S = S_1$ for $M_c^j \leq \gamma$ and $S = S_2$ for $M_c^j > \gamma$.
 The final likelihood of the model is evaluated as the sum of the natural logarithms across all systems:}